ralese/docs/source/Apis/vendor.rst

-   "categories", "Array", "An array that contains all categories for this vendor" "comp_srl", "String", "The unique identifier for the creator company" "links", "Object", "Object that contains link from next and last url of vendor data" "meta", "Integer", "Number that indicate count of vendors data in your account"
+   "categories", "Array", "An array that contains all categories for this vendor" "comp_srl", "String", "The unique identifier for the creator company" "links", "Object", "Object that contains link from next and last url of vendor data" "meta", "Object", "Object that contains count of vendors data in your account"

 RESPONSE HEADERS